Amasa Stone: Legacy

 It is not clear how large Amasa Stone's personal estate was worth at the time of his death.
 Historian John Taliaferro estimated it to be worth between $6 million and $22 million ($ in dollars to $ in dollars).
 Historian Gladys Haddad dismisses the larger estimates as inflated, and suggests the estate was worth between $6 million and $8 million ($ in dollars to $ in dollars).
-Stone's sons-in-law, John Hay and Samuel Mather, were named as his executors.
+Stone's sons-in-law, John Hay and Samuel Livingston Mather II, were named as his executors.
 Stone left his wife $500,000 in securities ($ in dollars), which was expected to generate a large amount of interest.
 The will stipulated that Julia should receive $25,000 ($ in dollars) a year from this income, payable in monthly installments.
-He bequeathed $600,000 in securities ($ in dollars) to each daughter, and $100,000 ($ in dollars) each to John Hay and Samuel Mather.
+He bequeathed $600,000 in securities ($ in dollars) to each daughter, and $100,000 ($ in dollars) each to John Hay and Samuel Livingston Mather II.
 Other bequests and donations totalled about $137,000 ($ in dollars).

 In 1921, Amasa Stone's former hunting estate formed the nucleus of Allegany State Park.
 At some point after 1904, the heirs of Amasa Stone sold the New York estate to W.J.
 Knupp and his wife, Eloise.
 Residents of the Red House/Elko area formed a committee on November 8, 1920, to discuss the formation of a state park in Cattaraugus County and to push for legislative authority to establish a park as well as state funds to purchase land.
 The New York State Legislature approved the purchase of two tracts of land in the Quaker Run Valley on May 2, 1921.
 The act provided $25,000 in state funds for the purchase of land, provided that an equal amount in private funds be raised first.
 The first tract, consisting of 7020 acre of land, was purchased from Eloise Knupp for $31,500 on June 18, 1921.
 The second tract consisted of 150 acre of land and buildings adjacent to the Stone Estate.
 The price for this property was $4,300.
 These lands, in the southwest corner of the park, were formally dedicated as Allegany State Park on July 30, 1921.